-Recent studies have found that the reishi mushroom has the ability to support the immune system such as to not only prevent bacterial and viral infections but also to target certain cancers.
+Recent studies have found that the reishi mushroom can support the immune system such as not only preventing bacterial and viral infections but also targeting certain cancers.
 The immune-boosting properties of the reishi are also responsible for the anti-cancer effect(5) of the mushroom.

 The best time to take reishi for these benefits is during the evening so the immune system is enhanced all through the night while the body rests.

 2. Anti-Allergic And Inflammatory Benefits

 These properties were one of the reasons for the wide popularity of the mushroom during ancient times.
 The best time of the day to take reishi mushroom for anti-allergic(6)properties is in the morning, before exposure to any allergens for full support throughout the day.

 Insomnia is one of the major reasons why reishi has become popular recently.
 Reishi is able to not only resolve insomnia(7) but also target anxiety and depression that are inducing insomnia and sleep problems in a large number of people.

 The best time to take reishi mushroom for help with proper sleep and a good sleep duration is early evening, close to dinner time.
 This gives the mushroom more than enough time to be effective and treat insomnia.